davidellavalle/Capital-Bikeshare/README.md

 Nowadays the bike sharing is booming at an unprecedented rate, largely due to the reasonably low cost of the schemes, and how easy they are to implement compared with other transport infrastructure.
 The bike sharing market size has been valued at over $4 billion in 2018 with an estimated growth of 15% CAGR(Compounded Average Growth Rate) from 2019 to 2025.

-## Data sources

-All data was retrieved directly from [Capital bikeshare](https://www.capitalbikeshare.com/system-data) website.

 ## Exploratory analysis

-At first the focus was on the data for the years 2011-12, then more current data (2018, 2019 and March 2020) was downloaded.
-After some basic cleaning I have proceeded with several visualizations using different plots that lead me to discover the following paths:
+At first the focus was on the data for the years 2011-12, then more current data (2018, 2019 and March 2020) was taken into account.
+After some basic cleaning I have proceeded with visualizations using different plots like barplots, scatterplots and lineplotsthat that lead me to discover the following paths:

 1. Weather conditions and temperatures have a great impact on the use of Bike sharing.
 While the demand is high with sunny or cloudy days, there is a significant drop in case of rain and no use at all in case of storms.